What should you do if you disagree with the care allowance awarded?

 How to formulate an appeal?

-First of all, identify yourself (i.e. the person who claimed the care allowance) in your appeal.
+In the appeal, first of all, identify yourself (i.e. the person who applied for the care allowance).
 Give your name, surname, date of birth and place of residence or other address for service.
-Identify the decision you are appealing against (who made it, when it was made and the reference number) and describe why you disagree with the decision and what you are proposing (for example, that the findings do not correspond to reality and that you are asking for an increase in the allowance).
+Identify the decision against which you are appealing (who made the decision, when it was made and the reference number) and describe why you disagree with the decision and what you are proposing (for example, that the findings do not correspond to reality and that you are requesting an increase in the allowance).
 If you can attach evidence, please do so.
 This could be, for example, medical reports confirming the actual state of health and the prognosis for the future.
 Do not forget to sign the appeal.

 Mr Antonín himself filed an appeal, but did not raise any new facts and the appeal was dismissed.
 He therefore contacted our legal services through his daughter to ask if anything more could be done in the case.